Duus Museum

 ArtBuildingsFolkloreHeritageIndustry

-A museum shop and the restaurant Café Duus is located next door.
+A museum shop is located in the reception.

 Ten ideas for recreation on Reykjanes peninsula: